 If you are still running older versions of the Adobe apps - perhaps you never upgraded from CS to CC - then you are likely to encounter some issues if you upgrade to macOS Mojave.
 You can update to the latest version of the Adobe suite here.

-Illustrator CS5 is 32-bit and will not work in Mojave.
+Illustrator CS5 is 32-bit so it may not work in Mojave.
 The CS6 version of Illustrator in 2012 added 64-bit support, so if you are using a Illustrator CS6 or newer, you should be ok.

 Acrobat Pro 9.5.5 is another 32-bit app.
 There are known compatibility issues with Acrobat DC and Acrobat Reader DC and High Sierra “due to some 32-bit components that Adobe is working to address in the future,” says the company on a webpage regarding the issues.